 - frd-format, files of this format are used to read results of previous calculations like displacements and stresses.
 This format is described in section "Result Format."
-It is also used by ccx.
+It is used by the CalculiX solver ccx.

 - duns, a free cfd-code [6],

 - isaac, a free cfd-code [7],

 - OpenFOAM, a free cfd-code [8].

 - Nastran, the f06-file can be read (sf. only CHEXA, displacements and stresses).
+Unfortunatelly this format differs from version to version and has to be adapted occasionally.